Help and Advice on Certain Conditions...

 Should the nail condition be long term or permanent, then the podiatrist may suggest nail surgery.
 This is a simple procedure carried out with a local anaesthetic and should be a permanent cure.
 We pride ourselves on being able to reassure patients if they are worried and surgery is carried out in a very relaxed atmosphere.

+This is ‘athletes foot’ of the toenail.
 The nail can appear thickened, crumbly and discoloured, or there may be white flecks or areas in the nail plate.
 These appear in many different forms but the most common being the thick golden brown nail.

 Classically, a discolouration appears at one side of the nail and grows across sideways.
 This is usually a yellow / brown or white colour.
 The nail often becomes crumbly and flaky and can spread to the other nails as well as finger nails.